-To get to this page tap the blue Menu button on the Home page.
-The Menu page has links to several pages that allow the user to control the display, sounds, lights, and get help information.
-The following sections describe these functions in more detail.
+Access the Menu page by tapping the blue Menu button on the Home page.
+The Menu page links to pages that allow the user to control the system wavelength, display, sounds, and accent lights.
+Links to system information and guidance for obtaining help form Thorlabs' Technical Support are also included on this page.
+The functions and information available through this page are described in the following sections.

-Figure 39 Controls on the Menu Page
+Figure 46 Controls on the Menu Page

-4.8.1 System Wavelength
+4.8.1 System Wavelength (All Models Except MX40G-850)